Nur Khan

-Born in the Punjab Province, Khan graduated from Chief's College, Lahore and Prince of Wales Royal Indian Military College.
-At the college, he gained fame for his boxing skills and joined the Indian Air Force Volunteer Reserve in 1940.
-At the age of 17, he was commissioned into the Royal Indian Air Force as a fighter pilot in 1941 and trained with the Royal Air Force as a gunner and bomber pilot.
+Born in the village of Tamman, Khan graduated from Prince of Wales Royal Indian Military College where he gained fame for his boxing skills and joined the Indian Air Force Volunteer Reserve in 1940.
+He was commissioned into the Royal Indian Air Force at the age of 17 as a fighter pilot in 1941.
+He also trained with the Royal Air Force as a gunner and bomber pilot.
 He was later deployed to Burma and flew sorties against Imperial Japan in World War II.
 In May 1944, he conducted a dive-bombing mission on a bridge at the Arakan front.

-In 1945, Khan served as Flight Commander.
-After the Partition of British India in 1947, Khan opted for the Royal Pakistan Air Force and commanded PAF Station Chaklala.
+After the Partition of British India in 1947, Khan opted for the Royal Pakistan Air Force and commanded RPAF Station Chaklala.
 Subsequently, he became the first air attache of Pakistan to London and later the second commandant of the RPAF College.
 In 1958, Flight highlighted Air Commodore Nur Khan's leadership of No. 1 Group PAF and described him as "probably the youngest air officer anywhere in the world" at the age of 35.

 Widely regarded as Pakistan's greatest administrator, Khan was known for his intellect and management abilities, which largely benefited the country in both sports and aviation.
-As managing director of Pakistan International Airlines (PIA) from 1959 to 1965, he transformed the airline into one of the world's frontline carriers.
+As managing director of Pakistan International Airlines (PIA) from 1959 to 1965 and again from 1973 to 1978, he transformed the airline into one of the world's frontline carriers.
 During this period, he acquired several properties for the airline, including the Roosevelt Hotel in New York City, the Scribe Hotel in Paris, the Central Hotel in Abu Dhabi, and the Minal Hotel in Riyadh.
 He also set up the intercontinental chain of hotels in Pakistan and the Malam Jabba ski resort.
 His tenure, along with that of his successor Asghar Khan, is often referred to as the "golden years of PIA" in the aviation community.

-Shortly before the outbreak of the Indo-Pakistani War of 1965, Nur Khan succeeded Air Marshal Asghar Khan as Commander-in-Chief of the Pakistan Air Force.